bcp259/Sunday-Red-E/README.md

 Notes about data:
 - if a player did not make the cut (`made_cut` = 0), they will not have an entry for `round_num` 3 or 4 and no subsequent stats related for the rounds
 - `driving_dist` only includes drives on par 4s and par 5s since a driver is not used on par 3s
+- for The Open 2017, Masters 2017, The PLAYERS 2020, certain metrics are missing such as broken down strokes gained, average driving distance, greens in regulation
+-

 To do list:
 =========================================